MadhumithaSriM/AmEx-Bank/README.md

 # AmEx-Bank Facial Recognition for transactions or OTP

-Submission for American Express Makeathon 2023 🌟
+🌟Submission for American Express Makeathon 2023 🌟